NZeauu/tvrecap/README.md

 ## Installation
 1. Clone the repository to your local machine or server
 2. Create a database using and import the `model.sql` file to create the tables.<br>
-$${\color{red}WARNING}$$: This will overwrite any existing tables with the same name.
+${\color{red}WARNING}$: This will overwrite any existing tables with the same name.
 This is a MariaDB database, so it may not work with other SQL databases.

 ## Features
 - [ ] Remember me functionality on login